cbeiraod/LIPCMS-OperationCenter-Documentation/Home.md

 There are two main components to the CMS remote operation center @ IST, the display TVs and the monitoring screens.

-This wiki has the purpose to document the pages being displayed on the monitors installed at the LIP Operation Center at IST.
+There are two display TVs, the first showing a selection of public outreach videos from CERN and CMS, the second shows the current status of the LHC with the [LHC Page One](LHCPageOne)

+The monitoring screens have two basic modes of operation: CMS Shift and Public CMS

 The monitors are organised according to the following figure:

 ![Screen Layout](https://github.com/cbeiraod/LIPCMS-OperationCenter-Documentation/blob/master/Images/ScreenLayout.jpg)